Soldier settlement: New South Wales

-The State Government of New South Wales introduced the Returned Soldiers Settlement Act, 1916 shortly after the combined Australian and State meeting held in Melbourne earlier that year (see above).
+The State Government of New South Wales introduced the Returned Soldiers Settlement Act 1916 shortly after the combined Australian and State meeting held in Melbourne earlier that year (see above).
 Soldiers who had served outside of Australia either as a part of the Australian Imperial Forces or as a part of the British Defence Service and who had been honourably discharged were eligible to apply for Crown Lands.
-This was land that the Australian Government had acquired under either the Closer Settlement Acts, Murrumbidgee Irrigation Act, or was available as a part of general disposal under the Crown Lands Consolidation Act.
+This was land that the New South Wales Government had acquired under either the Closer Settlement Acts, Murrumbidgee Irrigation Act 1910, or was available as a part of general disposal under the Crown Lands Consolidation Act 1913.

 Ex-servicemen were required to apply for such land via completion of appropriate paperwork and if successful a soldier could gain additional financial assistance for the purpose of clearing, fencing, drainage, water supply and other improvement of the land as well as for the erection of buildings and the purchase of stock, seeds, implements, plants and similar material necessary for the occupation and development of the land.

-By 1917 the state government saw fit to enact the Returned Soldiers Settlement (Amendment) Act, which broadened the definition of returned soldiers to include those who had not enlisted in Australia and those who had not served overseas, as well as providing for potential further categories of soldiers.
+By 1917 the state government saw fit to enact the Returned Soldiers Settlement (Amendment) Act 1917, which broadened the definition of returned soldiers to include those who had not enlisted in Australia and those who had not served overseas, as well as providing for potential further categories of soldiers.

 In the period October 1917 – June 1920?, twelve soldier settlement projects were commenced.
 Projects areas included Bankstown and Seven Hills in the outer metropolitan area and rural Glen Innes, Hillston, and Batlow.
 Industries commenced included poultry, horticulture, pig, fruit, and market gardening.
 The pastoral property Dirnaseer was subdivided for soldier-settlement in 1919.

 New South Wales also repeated the process following World War II with settlements commencing in areas including Dareton.

 Victoria

-The Discharged Soldiers' Settlement Act of 1917 established a scheme.
+The Discharged Soldiers' Settlement Act 1917 established a scheme.
 Between 1918 and 1934, 11,639 returned servicemen were allocated blocks under this soldier settlement scheme.
 Most settled in the Mallee (both on dryland and irrigated properties), South Gippsland, the Western District, Central Gippsland near Maffra and Sale and in the Goulburn Valley.

 During the 1920s soldier settlers struggled and of those allocated blocks under the scheme, only sixty-one per cent were on blocks in 1934.
 By 1939 60% had left their blocks.
 The scheme was criticised by a Victorian Royal Commission in 1925 and a later Australian Government inquiry.
-The Royal Commission identified four main reasons for the failure of soldier settlers:
+The royal commission identified four main reasons for the failure of soldier settlers: